cvalentine-lab/College-planner/README.md

 ## How to Use

-1. **Copy your course syllabus** and paste it into AI with the prompt shown in the app.
+1. **Give your course syllabus** to AI with the prompt shown in the app.
 2. **Copy the JSON output** from AI and paste it into the app's JSON text area.
 3. **Enter your target grade** (and optionally your current grade).
 4. **Click "Generate Planner"** to see your personalized plan.

 The app will:
-- Sort assignments by due date (earliest first)
+-Make a list of all assignments due
-- Highlight assignments due within 7 days in red
+-Organize them on a calendar
-- Calculate the minimum percentage needed for each assignment to reach your target grade
+-Allow for viewing of specific classes
-- Display a summary with total weight, number of assignments, and overall grade info
+-Allow for viewing specific days and weeks and months

 ## Setup